Automation promises to help you take care of your day-to-day business needs with little to no effort, so you can focus on the bigger ticket items.

 Unfortunately, the very tools that promise a quick path to automation often end up being more of a headache than they’re worth—from steep learning curves to compatibility issues with your current ecommerce solution.
 And because no platform offers a built-in ecommerce automation tool, developing one yourself means devoting research and development time, and resources.

-The new Shopify Flow is on a mission to help merchants automate repetitive tasks and get more from their existing apps through connections that weren’t possible before, so they can get back to building their businesses.
+Shopify Flow is on a mission to help merchants automate repetitive tasks and get more from their existing apps through connections that weren’t possible before–no coding knowledge necessary.

 - Track and reward your top customers

-- Track pre-order purchases and kick off email campaigns
+- Track pre-order purchases and kick off marketing campaigns

 - Automate your product review process